JaimeFinstock/HamComSDR/README.md

 # HamComSDR
-An intuitive light-weight software suite for Linux, and Android, in C++, geared toward hams that want to play around with SDR
+An intuitive light-weight software suite for Linux, and Android, in C++
+    -geared toward hams that want to play around with SDR

 Goals: